hectorjsmith/antaeus/docs/ImplementationPlan.md

 - [x] New notification service
     - Just a mock service, not actually implemented
     - Allows queuing up notifications to be sent to either an account owner or to a system admin
-- [ ] Create new submodule for batch processing
+- [x] Create new submodule for batch processing
     - Add dependency on Quartz
     - Define placeholder job definitions
-    - Ensure each job cannot run multiple times in parallel
 - [ ] Support updating existing invoices
     - Only some fields are editable (`status` & `nextRetry`)
 - [ ] New recurring job to pre-validate invoices